Nix, No. 12 Oregon roll up offense in 49-22 win over Arizona - WHIZ News

-Oregon piled up 580 yards of total offense — including 306 yards on the ground — doing pretty much whatever it wanted against Arizona (3-3, 1-2).
+Oregon piled up 580 yards of total offense — including 306 yards rushing — doing pretty much whatever it wanted against Arizona (3-3, 1-2).

-Nix was a great on the ground for a second straight game, scoring on a pair of 2-yard runs before breaking free for a 25-yard touchdown in the third quarter.
-He ran for a career-high 141 yards and two touchdowns in last week’s over Stanford.
+Nix was great on the ground for a second straight game, scoring on a pair of 2-yard runs before breaking free for a 25-yard touchdown in the third quarter.
+He ran for a career-high 141 yards and two touchdowns last week against Stanford.

 The Ducks have won five straight since a season-opening loss to Georgia, scoring more than 40 points in every game.
 They built a 28-13 lead by halftime Saturday.
 Nix completed 13 of 14 passes for 187 yards as the offense racked up 346 total yards before the break.